Condorr001/Assignment3_ARP/README.md

 - Select_wmask(): select() used to check the pipes with data and select one of them to read from.
 It additionally implements a temporary sigmask for SIGUSR1, so that the syscall can be executed without interrupts.
 Since the execution time of the select() is significantly lower than the WD period for sending signals, this mask should not affect the WD behaviour
 - Fopen(), Fclose(): used to open, close and lock/unlock a file located in a specific path (in this case, the log file).
 Included in our self-defined `logging()` function, whose details can be found in the `utils.c` file
 - Write(), Read(): used to write to and read from the pipes
+- Socket(): used to initialize the sockets, with the server as listener
+- Write_echo(), Read_echo(): used to write to and read from the sockets and double-check what has been written/read
 - Execvp(): used to spawn the map
 - Close(): used to safely close the pipes before exiting the process